kmsholcomb/docs-rackspace/doc/rpc/HowTo-OpenStack-On-RAX-Cloud-CentOS.rst

 OpenStack block storage node (block)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you orchestrated server creation, skip to :ref:`block-net`.
+If you orchestrated server creation, skip to :ref:`centos-block-net`.

 #.
 Create a cloud server, removing all networks except the **management**
    network.